Italian police seize $6 trillion of fake U.S. bonds

 U.S. bond traders took a light-hearted view of the news.

-"If there's that much less supply now, Treasuries should be rallying," joked Kevin Flanagan, fixed-income strategist at Morgan Stanley Smith Barney.
+"If there's that much less supply now, Treasuries should be rallying," joked Kevin Flanagan, fixed-income strategist at Morgan Stanley.

 A trader at Citigroup said he had swapped jokes with colleagues about the seizure, which would not move markets.